Cdmpc/CPSC-525-Final-Project/README.md

 ```
 Write something to the temp.txt file, save that file (Ctrl + S), and then Enter "1" on the client terminal.

-In the Secrets created directory, a file called user1.txt will appear with your secret you typed inside, temp.txt will be deleted, and the client will close.
+temp.txt will be deleted, and the client will close.
+The server will have a file stored in its Secrets folder with your secret.

 ## 5. (OPTIONAL) Updating username or password.
 From here: